KietNhiTran/kietnhitran.github.io/_posts/2022-12-27-azure-secure-deployment-best-practice.md

 categories: [Azure, Well-Architected]
 tags: ["Security"]
 ---
 Security is no negotiation.
-There is no exception to ignore or scarify security in any solution deployed in any cloud.
-Here is a simple 7 step best practice to implement a secured deployment on Azure.
+There is no exception to ignore or trad-off security with something else in any solution deployment in any cloud.
+Here is a simple 7 steps best practice to implement a secured deployment on Azure.
 I believe the same principles can apply to any other cloud provider with equivalent.
 ![Secured Deployment 7 steps best practice](/assets/img/posts/Azure-secured-deployment-best-practices.jpg)
 ## 1. Protect your data at storage level.
 - Put restriction logic at database like row-based access control, RABC control with Azure Active Directory integration.